scalableinternetservices/ucsb_website/_slide_src/03_html_css_agile.md

 > As an authenticated student user, I am able to post a question such that my
 > instructor knows I am asking the question but my classmates do not, in order
-> increase my likliness of submitting questions.
+> increase my likeliness of submitting questions.

 ---